 III.
 OFFICERS AND COMMITTEES

-A. Officers shall be the Board president, vice president, secretary, and treasurer and shall be elected at the annual meeting.
+A. Officers shall be the Board president, vice president and secretary.
+Elections shall be held at the January meeting.

 C. Committees shall consist of the following: The president, as needed, shall appoint ad hoc committees.